billti/rustlog/README.md

 # Rustlog

-Created the project with `cargo init --lib` in the directory.
+A simple spike for logging in Rust and WebAssembly.

-Added the wasm-bindgen dependency with `cargo add wasm-bindgen`
+## Creation

-Added the CLI with `cargo install wasm-bindgen-cli`
+- Created the project with `cargo init --lib` in the root directory.

-Built the debug version with `cargo build --target wasm32-unknown-unknown`
+- Added the wasm-bindgen dependency with `cargo add wasm-bindgen` (and similar for `js-sys`, `log`, etc.)

-Built the wasm package with `wasm-bindgen --out-dir ./out --target web ./target/wasm32-unknown-unknown/debug/rustlog.wasm`
+- Added the CLI with `cargo install wasm-bindgen-cli`

-See `./build.sh` for release build.
+See `./build.sh` for the Rust build commands to create the Wasm artifacts.
-Start the site with `npx serve ./public`
+Start the site with `npx serve ./public` (no build step necessary - all JS currently).